CilteaIoana/LineFollower/README.md

 ## Code 💻
 [Link to Code](https://github.com/CilteaIoana/LineFollower/blob/main/LineFollower.ino)

-## Team AIR Roster & GitHub Repositories 🚗
+## The AIR team & GitHub Repositories 🚗
 The AIR team, a trio of robotics enthusiasts, worked collaboratively to bring this line follower to life: